 This behavior of unusual intense focus puzzled me.
 Why did Juli watch so closely when one was talking in ASL lately?

-Research explains that at around 6 months, babies are beginning to understand some of what is being said; and they pay attention to small details in surroundings.
+Studies suggest that babies can understand basic words of a native language at a much earlier age than previously thought.
+And, they pay attention to small details in surroundings.
 At this stage, vision improves with the ability to detect small details.

 These were the clues.
 Juli did begin to notice a tiny object on the floor lately.
 Could it be also that Juli had the ability to detect subtle details of facial signals and movements?